Department of Forensic Science

-This course equips students with the methodologies and applications of forensic anthropology.
+Students are equipped with the methodologies and applications of forensic anthropology.
 The course includes extensive hands-on exercises working with the human skeletal system.
-Students will learn and apply the methods used in building the human biological profile, which includes the determination of sex, age, ancestry, and stature based on skeletal features.
+Students learn and apply the methods used in building the human biological profile, which includes the determination of sex, age, ancestry, and stature based on skeletal features.
 Students learn the biomechanics of bone and identify skeletal pathologies and/or trauma.

 Prerequisite: FORS 3420.

-David A Gangitano, PHD, Associate Professor of Forensic Science, Department of Forensic Science, PHD, University of Buenos Aires; BS, University of Buenos Aires
+Sheree Robyn Hughes-Stamm, PHD, Associate Professor and Chair of Forensic Science, Department of Forensic Science, PHD, Bond University; BS, University of Queensland (The)

-Sarah Kerrigan, PHD, Professor and Chair of Forensic Science, Department of Forensic Science, PHD, University of British Columbia; BSC, University of Hull
+Sarah Kerrigan, PHD, Professor of Forensic Science, Department of Forensic Science, PHD, University of British Columbia; BSC, University of Hull

-Bobby Lee LaRue, PHD, Associate Professor of Forensic Science, Department of Forensic Science, PHD, Univ of North Texas; BS, Univ of North Texas
+Geraldine Isabelle Christ Monjardez, PHD, Assistant Professor of Forensic Science, Department of Forensic Science, PHD, University of Manchester; MS, Cranfield University; BS, University of Cent Lancashire

 Britni Nicole Skillman, PHD, Assistant Professor of Forensic Science, Department of Forensic Science, PHD, Sam Houston State University; BS, Sam Houston State University